Historic Preservation

 – The National Trust for Historic Preservation

-Here at Heritage Hill Historical State Park we use authentic restoration techniques to carefully preserve buildings and artifacts which provides an immersive journey into the history of Northeast Wisconsin.
+Heritage Hill Historical State Park uses authentic restoration techniques to carefully preserve buildings and artifacts which provides an immersive journey into the history of Northeast Wisconsin.
 Below you will find highlights of past and present preservation projects that help bring you the Heritage Hill you know and love.

 Want to learn more about how you can support our Historic Preservation efforts?

-David (Preservation Specialist & Maintenance Technician) is currently working on the Office Quarters dormer windows and upper side windows.
+David (Preservation Specialist & Maintenance Technician) worked on the Office Quarters dormer windows and upper side windows.
 All of these will have storm windows installed (to remain on year-round) to further protect the glazing that holds in the window glass.
-We have found that the storm windows will help protect and extend the longevity of the interior window panes from rot and failure.
-The Fort Hospital dormers will also be restored/preserved later this summer.
-An exact timeline is not yet known as he is working on these projects in-between special events and educational programming.
+Storm windows will help protect and extend the longevity of the interior window panes from rot and failure.
+The Fort Hospital dormers will also be restored/preserved later this summer – an exact timeline is not yet known as he is working on these projects in-between special events and educational programming.
 Stay tuned!

 Farmhouse Clean-up

 Our most recent on-going project is cleaning up the beloved Farmhouse.
 Grounds and Maintenance Assistant Nick F (or Nick Jr.) (or Nick 2.0) was not happy with the state of farm outbuildings, so he took on the task of cleaning them up and making pathways for visitors to walk through them!
-Inspired by his work, Claire, Director of Engagement, and the restoration team will start on interpretive signage and an exhibit to be opened later this year or early next year.
+Inspired by his work, Claire, Director of Engagement, and the restoration worked on interpretive signage, and are also looking at an exhibit to be opened later this year or early next year.

 Tram Restoration